INN/docs/staffing/onboarding/largo-umbrella-setup.md

 ## 14. Add multisite variables to WordPress config.

 The file `wp-config.php` that was created by the WordPress basic configuration process is meant for a standalone site install.
 Largo-umbrella, on the other hand, is a special kind of WordPress site called multisite.
 In order for this to work for us, we need to add some variables to the file.
-Open `wp-config.php` in a text editor and add the following text somewhere before the last line:
+Open `wp-config.php` in a text editor and add the following text somewhere before `/* That's all, stop editing!
+Happy blogging. */`:

 ```
 /* Make this a multisite install. */